vuestorefront/vue-storefront/README.md

 **Important note to developers:** From 1.0RC we started using [develop](https://github.com/DivanteLtd/vue-storefront/tree/develop) branch for nightly builds (contains all new features) and [master](https://github.com/DivanteLtd/vue-storefront/tree/master) branch for stable.
 Please make sure you're working on right branch.
 Please take a look at [Contributing guidelines](https://github.com/DivanteLtd/vue-storefront/blob/master/CONTRIBUTING.md).

-If you're new and need some guidance feel free to reach anyone from the core team on our slack:
+If you're new and need some guidance feel free to visit out [forum](https://forum.vuestorefront.io/) orreach anyone from the core team on our slack:
 - `@Filip Rakowski` (frontend, architecture and best practices related stuff)
 - `@pkarw` (integrations and backend related stuff)
 - `@ptomczyk` (frontend related stuff)